openstack-infra/zuul/doc/source/user/jobs.rst

 available:

 **zuul.oldrev**
-  If the item was enqueued as the result of a ref being created, deleted, or changed the git sha of the old revision will be included here.
-Otherwise, this value will not be present.
+  If the item was enqueued as the result of a ref being deleted, the previous git sha of the ref will be included here.
+If the ref was created, this will be set to the value 0000000000000000000000000000000000000000.

 **zuul.newrev**
-  If the item was enqueued as the result of a ref being created, deleted, or changed the git sha of the new revision will be included here.
-Otherwise, this value will not be present.
+  If the item was enqueued as the result of a ref being created, the new git sha of the ref will be included here.
+If the ref was deleted, this will be set to the value 0000000000000000000000000000000000000000.

 Working Directory
 +++++++++++++++++